vb-consulting/NpgsqlRest/README.md

 See the changelog for the latest release changes in the **[Changelog](https://vb-consulting.github.io/npgsqlrest/changelog/).**

+There is also a client application (AOT Build) available for download from the Release page or as an NPM package.
+See the [client application page](https://vb-consulting.github.io/npgsqlrest/client/) or the [NPM Package](https://www.npmjs.com/package/npgsqlrest).

 #### High Performance

 Number of Requests in 60 seconds stress test: